aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. Use the **Verify** option and specify whether you want to verify your identity via text or a call.

 1. Complete the verification and ensure that you successfully signed in to the Application Access Panel.

-1. Close your RDP session.

-    >**Note**: At this point, you attempted two different sign ins.
-Next, you will review the Azure Identity Protection reports.

 #### Task 5: Review the Azure AD Identity Protection reports